Last updated on October 15th, 2020 at 03:07 am

 There are numerous features to consider when buying a new sports bike.
 Let’s discuss the main ones in the following lines.

 You need to consider the size of the frame.
 This can be dependent on your height and build, as well as preferences.
 Essentially, what you should consider is that your feet must comfortably reach the ground.

 Here, we’re referring to the length of the frame and the seat-to-handle-bar distance.
 Greater distance would mean greater inclination to the front.

 Consider and determine the approximate seat height you prefer.
 Basically, this too depends somewhat on your own height as well as on the frame height.
 If you go for larger frame, a higher seat would mean a greater body inclination towards the front.

 On an average, the tires come in a size range of 26-30 inch range.
-For cycle for kids, it comes down to 12 inches.
+For a cycle for kids, it comes down to 12 inches.
 Rest, you can go for larger sizes given that they somewhat improves the speed.
-Just note that, it should be proportional according to your body as well; a too big tire may prevent efficient riding.
+Just note that it should be proportional according to your body as well; a too big tire may prevent efficient riding.